 I have used a number of different handheld dynamic microphones over the years for church vocals, but the e935 has proven to be a good mic and has a lot going for it.

-Sennheiser e935 review
+Sennheiser e935 features

 The Sennheiser e935 microphone is a powerful handheld,

 beautifully balanced but fairly priced supercardioid dynamic mic.
 It is unpretentious and

 works effectively for deeper male and high-pitched female voices.
 Since it is a